Overseas infectious diseases of priority concern

 COVID-19 has remained a PHEIC from 2020-2023

 Coronavirus Disease 2019 (COVID-19) is the respiratory illness responsible for the COVID-19 pandemic.
-The disease first emerged in Wuhan, China (PRC) in late 2019 and quickly spread to most countries and territories [3].
+The disease first emerged in Wuhan, China (PRC) in late 2019 and quickly spread to most countries and territories.
 The most common symptoms are fever, dry cough, and fatigue.
-About 80% of people who develop symptoms will recover without needing hospital treatment [3].
+About 80% of people who develop symptoms will recover without needing hospital treatment.
+The COVID-19 virus continues to evolve and develop new subvariants, and remains a global concern.
+Cases increased from 80.3 million in 2020 to 424.0 million in 2022, before decreasing to 69.3 million in 2023.
+The number of deaths peaked earlier, at 3.5 million in 2021, compared to 320,251 deaths in 2023.

 Polio remained a PHEIC in 2023

 Poliomyelitis (polio) is a viral disease that can cause severe neurological disability and sometimes death.
 In addition to wild cirus, circulating weakened polio virus from oral polio vaccine (cVDPV) may cause polio in places where vaccination coverage is low (Venkatesan 2022).
 An injectable inactivated polio vaccine has replaced the oral polio vaccine in many countries including New Zealand.
-[4].
+From 2018–2023, four countries recorded cases of wild poliovirus with all other cases being cVDPV.

-Monkeypox (renamed mpox by WHO in late 2022) is a viral disease transmitted by contact with skin lesions, body fluids and respiratory droplets [5].
-Despite being endemic in Western and Central Africa since 1970, mpox was a low priority disease until 2022 when an increase in global cases resulted in WHO classifying it as a PHEIC.
+Mpox (renamed from monkeypox by WHO in late 2022) is a viral disease transmitted by contact with skin lesions, body fluids and respiratory droplets.
+Despite being endemic in Western and Central Africa since 1970, mpox was a low priority disease until 2022 when an increase in global cases resulted in WHO classifying it as a PHEIC in July of that year.
+While this status was lifted in May 2023, cases remained high in some African countries, particularly the Democratic Republic of the Congo.
+A surge of cases in mid-2024 led the WHO to declare Mpox as a PHEIC once again in August 2024.

 Downloads Useful links Back to Top